Ronke-Susan/Web-Scraping-with-Beautiful-Soup/README.md

 # Web Scraping with Beautiful Soup
- scraped the lyrics of a song from a website
+ scraped the lyrics of the poem 99 bottles of beer on the wall from [here](https://www.songfacts.com/lyrics/traditional/99-bottles-of-beer)